OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-fundamentals.md

 Explore the library of built-in samples in [Script Lab](explore-with-script-lab.md) to get a sense for the capabilities of the Office JavaScript APIs.

-### Learn more about developing, testing, and publishing Office Add-ins
+### Learn more

-Explore this documentation to learn more about developing, testing, and publishing Office Add-ins.
+Learn more about developing, testing, and publishing Office Add-ins by exploring this documentation.

 > [!TIP]
 > For any add-in that you build, you'll use information in the [Core concepts](core-concepts-office-add-ins.md) section of this documentation, along with information in the host-specific section that corresponds to the type of add-in you're building (for example, [Excel](../excel/index.md)).